ondemandenv/.github/profile/README.md

-## Challenges & Motivation
+## Abstraction

 In today’s distributed systems, the challenge isn't technology - it's actually maintaining clear boundaries and enabling rapid innovation.
-I’m building the platform that revolutionizes service-oriented architecture by starting with contracts first, creating focused spaces for both engineers and AI agents to work effectively.
+Ondemandenv the platform that revolutionizes service-oriented architecture by starting with contracts first, creating focused spaces for both engineers and AI agents to work effectively.

-I’ve developed a powerful platform that transforms how teams build and manage distributed systems.
+Ondemandenv is a powerful platform that transforms how teams build and manage distributed systems.
-The platform enables developers to instantly create isolated environments for any service with all infrastructure and dependencies.
+The platform enables developers to instantly create isolated environments with all infrastructure and dependencies.

 What sets this apart is my contract-first approach: services define clear boundaries and interfaces upfront, which the platform uses to manage environments and dependencies automatically.

-I have a working prototype with the key capabilities like:
+This Github Organization with multiple repos is a working example with the key capabilities like:
 Instant environment provisioning based on service contracts Automated dependency and configuration management
 Full isolation between environments for safe experimentation and testing